 4 miles north of Sturgeon Bay on Hwy 57.
 Visit farm animals in natural surroundings.
 Bottle feed goat kids, lambs, and piglets.
 Milk a goat, see chicks hatch.
 Pioneer log buildings, farm tools and implements, gardens and field crops.
 Enjoy nature trails and exhibits.
 The Farm is a living museum of rural America.
 We are open from Memorial Day weekend through mid-October.

-Categories: Attraction, Just for Kids, Animals, Activities-Group, Family Friendly
+Categories: Attraction, Animals, Activities-Group, Family Friendly

 Closed in winter